-To make improvements in Year 2, we plan to adjust the planting equipment and seed plates for better in-row seed spacing, and our regional consultant suggested using tapioca (as a dummy seed) mixed with the sorghum seed to promote spacing.
-We plan to thin plants very early in the growth process to about 12″.
+To make improvements in Year 2, we planned to adjust the planting equipment and seed plates for better in-row seed spacing, and our Amish farmer consultant suggested using tapioca (as a dummy seed) mixed with the sorghum seed to promote spacing.
+We plan to thin plants very early in the growth process to 8″ – 12″.
 Spacing between rows will depend on the cultivation equipment each farmer chooses to use, some of which is shared cooperatively, at 30″-36″.
 Plot size is dependent on the farmer’s preferred use of equipment, available land, and labor available at critical cultivation and harvesting periods.
 We found that overall in Year 1, the intense time and labor associated with harvest, pressing, evaporation and finishing would severely limited our capacity for any increase in production of the syrup in Year 2.
 This became another challenge for our project.

 Tools and equipment for pressing, evaporation and finishing: In Year 1, as planned, we used cooperative labor and tools to process the sorghum cane into syrup.
 We pressed all the cane with Merry Lea Environmental Learning Center’s (ML-ELC) antique press powered by an antique tractor.
 We also evaporated the juice to at least 220o at ML-ELC on their wood-fired evaporation unit.
 We were able to store the cooled, partially processed juice in plastic 5-gallon buckets at ML-ELC’s walk-in cooler and use the ML-ELC produce facility to store and clean equipment for pressing and evaporation of the juice.

 Marketing the Sweet Sorghum Syrup: Our goal is to produce a superior syrup that is standardized across the cooperating farms, and to market it regionally at farmers markets, restaurants and breweries.
 We commissioned a graphic artist to design a label that would promote a single product name but allow individual farmers to market themselves as well.
 This resulted in the Indiana Natural label that has space to identify the individual farmer’s contact information.
-The labels are designed for Avery weather-resistant shipping labels, and can be printed in any quantity at our local print store (such as Staples) at a much more reasonable price than ordering large quantities of pre-printed labels.
+The labels are designed for Avery weather-resistant shipping labels, and can be printed in any quantity at our local print store at a much more reasonable price than ordering large quantities of pre-printed labels.
 Our research indicated that we were not required to include nutritional information on the label, so for this year, we employed a very simple label format.

-Major adjustments for Year 2: Our biggest challenge in Year 1 was the time and labor crunch surrounding harvest and processing of the syrup.
+Our biggest challenge in Year 1 was the time and labor crunch surrounding harvest and processing of the syrup.
 The Merry Lea equipment proved to be great for an educational demonstration, but the ML-ELC is not appropriate for the long term or for bulk pressing and evaporation over a sustained period.
-We learned a great deal about timing and the limits of our production capacity based on the critical harvest and syrup processing window, and realized that cooperating farmers would soon abandon sweet sorghum production unless the process could be streamlined.
+We learned a great deal about timing and the limits of our production capacity based on the critical harvest and syrup processing window, and realized that farmers would soon abandon sweet sorghum production unless the process could be streamlined.
 Therefore we began searching for alternatives to producing the syrup “at home.”

-We located a farmer in Middlebury, Indiana, who operates a finishing plant (Heritage Acres) for cane sorghum.
+We located an Amish farmer in Middlebury, Indiana, who operates a finishing plant (Heritage Acres) for cane sorghum.
 This operation is not unlike the major producers in the southern US, or for that matter, historical production in our area where farmers took their cane to a central processing site to be made into syrup.
 The facility uses a steam evaporation/cooking process and bottles the finished syrup onsite.
-Choosing to have our cane processed at this facility would require us to harvest our cane during a specific, short window of time around the end of September, and to haul the harvested cane on trailers approximately 32 miles one way.
-The facility would press, evaporate and bottle our syrup at a price that would have to be covered by our wholesale and retail sales.
+Choosing to have our cane processed at this facility would require us to harvest our cane during a specific, short window of time around the end of September, and to haul the harvested cane on trailers approximately 36 miles one way.
+The facility would chop, press, evaporate and bottle our syrup at a price that would have to be covered by our wholesale and retail sales.
 We could still market our product under our own cooperative label.

-Utilizing the finishing operation facility would solve several problems that we encountered in Year 1: 1) It would allow us to utilize the ML-ELC for use as a demonstration/educational festival site without overtaxing the staff and making major improvements to the existing facilities; 2) It would significantly decrease the labor commitment required of the individual farmers in the finishing and bottling process, allowing us to increase production and output of the syrup product, as long as we could handle the labor required for growing and harvesting; 3) it would standardize our product.
+Utilizing the finishing operation facility would solve several problems that we encountered in Year 1: 1) It would allow us to utilize the ML-ELC for use as a demonstration/educational festival site without overtaxing the staff or making major improvements to their existing facilities; 2) It would significantly decrease the labor commitment required of the individual farmers in the finishing and bottling process, allowing us to increase production and output of the syrup product, as long as we could handle the labor required for growing and harvesting; 3) it would standardize our product.
 These are major issues that directly affect our quality of life.

-Utilizing the finishing operation facility would also affect our scheduling on the planting side: 1) we would need to standardize the seed variety(ies) so that we produced a crop that could be planted early enough to ensure harvest by late September, and one that would resist stem lodging, increasing our yield; 2) we would need to coordinate our cooperative labor to harvest, pack and transport our cane to the processing plant at the appropriate time; 3) we would need to determine the appropriate plot size, crop yield, and market price of the syrup to profitably cover the cost of processing; 4) we would need to save enough harvested cane to provide material for the educational demonstration/outreach event at Merry Lea ELC in October, as well as have syrup product for tasting and sale at the festival.
+Utilizing the finishing operation facility would also affect our scheduling on the planting side: 1) we would need to standardize the seed variety(ies) so that we produced a uniform crop that could be planted early enough to ensure harvest by late September, and one that would resist lodging, increasing our yield; 2) we would need to coordinate our cooperative labor to harvest, pack and transport our cane to the processing plant at the appropriate time; 3) we would need to determine the appropriate plot size, crop yield, and market price of the syrup to profitably cover the cost of processing; 4) we would need to save enough harvested cane to provide material for the educational demonstration/outreach event at Merry Lea ELC in October, as well as have syrup product for tasting and sale at the festival.

 Our 2-year plan was to plant small plots of sweet sorghum that could be managed by one or more farmers using shared planting, cultivating and harvesting equipment, to press the cane and evaporate the juice on antique equipment at the Merry Lea Environmental Learning Center (ML-ELC) of Goshen College located at Wolf Lake, Indiana, and then to finish and bottle the syrup at a central location such as a rented commercial kitchen.
 We proposed that these small plots could be managed in a sustainable manner by small farmers interested in a value-added product that could be sold locally at farmers markets and used by local chefs and brewers.